Close Banner

 What if I’m afraid that Disney World's DAS will not accommodate my needs?

 Disney works with guests individually in order to accommodate their specific requests and provides assistance for a variety of needs and disabilities.
-Oftentimes, accommodations will be made at individual attractions if the system is not working at all.
-If you have any concerns at all, tell a cast member and they will find a way to work with you!
+Oftentimes, accommodations will be made at individual attractions.
+If you have any concerns, tell a cast member and they will find a way to work with you!

 Do I have to get a new DAS at the start of each day?